Unifield/ufload/README.md

 [![Build Status](https://travis-ci.org/Unifield/ufload.svg?branch=master)](https://travis-ci.org/Unifield/ufload)

 ufload is targeted at people who load dumps from live Unifield instances into non-production testing/staging/training instances. ufload will never leave a non-production database in a production configuration (it will stomp production passwords and disconnect from the live sync server).

 ufload is 100% Python, and has been tested on Linux and Windows.

-ufload can iterate over all the backups in a directory on ownCloud, and restore the latest backup from each of them.
+ufload can iterate over all the backups in a directory on ownCloud, and restore the latest backup for each instance.
 You can limit the list of instances to be restored.

 ufload can make coffee for you in the morning, and then do your dishes.